langjam/jam0001/VOTING.md

 ## Deadline

-Voting is open until Sunday 29th of August at 7pm.
+Voting is open until Sunday 29th of August at 7pm UK time.